netzkolchose/django-fast-update/README.md

 fields with expression values with `update` or `bulk_update` instead.

-### `copy_update` ###
+### copy_update ###

 The package also contains an early draft `copy_update`, for table updates with `COPY FROM` for PostgreSQL.
-This is not yet fully implemented, it still misses several value encoders and field guards.
+This is not yet fully implemented, currently missing pieces:
+- array support
+- hstore, range fields
+- derive transport encoding from psycopg2 connection settings

 ### Status ###

-Currently alpha, missing lots of things:
+Currently alpha, left to do:
-- `copy_update`: currently incomplete draft (unusable)
+- finish `copy_update`
-- better docs
+- some better docs